-A Christmas tradition in many households, Gingerbread can be used in everything from constructing a building to decorating cookie cutouts.
-This recipe takes a bit of time, but these sweet treats will last for several days so they're ideal for preparing in advance.
+A holiday tradition in many households, gingerbread can be used in everything from constructing festive buildings to decorative cookie cutouts.
+This recipe takes a bit of time, but these delicious sweet treats will last for several days so they're ideal for preparing in advance.

 Borrowed from our friends at Genius Kitchen.